 |Notes to the accounts

 Our guide on the P&L account and Balance Sheet include examples of these two pages in limited companies accounts.
-The examples in this guide are also extracts from a contractor accounts template or small companies’ accounts template, if you would like to view these.
+The examples in this guide are also extracts from a contractor accounts template or small companies’ accounts template, if you’d like to view these.

 Small company and micro accounts -Companies House